hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/NoSQL REST API.md

 ## Authentication

-See the [REST API Overview](/API Documentation/REST APIs/README.md) page where authentication is explained.
+See the [REST APIs Overview](/API Documentation/REST APIs/README.md) page where authentication is explained.

 ## Discovering the Endpoint

-In the system architecture diagram on the [REST API Overview](/API Documentation/REST APIs/README.md) page you can see that there are multiple servers that handle the NoSQL REST requests, one for each cluster.
+In the system architecture diagram on the [REST APIs Overview](/API Documentation/REST APIs/README.md) page you can see that there are multiple servers that handle the NoSQL REST requests, one for each cluster.
 This means that before you can query the system for NoSQL information, you must first find out what server you need to talk to.

 **Request**
 ```